 The phone rang too early and too loud for a Saturday morning in May.
 A voice rough as gravel asked “Wanna’ job?”
-It could have been Joe Cocker, but it was Charlie.
+It was Charlie.
 “Lump of bread in it for ye’.
 Take a day.”
 He hung up without waiting for an answer.
 He knew I was seriously short of readies.
 His wheels would be out front in five.
 A quick cough, a pee and dragged my gear on.
 He drove up in a cloud of dust as I opened the door, just slowing down enough for me to jump on the footstep.
 It was an old bread delivery lorry, logo still showing through a thin coat of white paint.

 “Four in it for yer if we get it done today” was all he said.
 I coughed, “Where?”
 “Bellhouse Road, three up, three down, old biddy left the table.
 Cleaners comin’ tomorrow.
 Easy money.”
 “You think?”
 I said, sceptical before I’d seen the place, “them oldies can stack it away.”
 “Remember that dump in Peelhouse Lane?
 Would’ve been better to torch it all”, said Charlie, laughing.